arkadiyt/protodump/README.md

 ./protodump -file <file to extract from> -output <output directory>
 ```

-This was thrown together in a day and still has bugs :)

 ## Getting in touch

 Feel free to contact me on twitter: https://twitter.com/arkadiyt